casualwriter/casualwriter.github.io/powerchrome/development.md

 There are some interesting scenarios for PowerChrome Applications

+### display board

+It is so easy to code a html page for display board.

+1. connect to database
+2. retrieve data from database
+3. render data by javascript
+4. make use of `/kiosk` mode to show the page in full-screen.

 ### demonstration

 make use of ``pb.sendkeys()`` to interact with existing web page

+1. make a javascript file. e.g. `sample-demo.js`
+2. code js function of showing hints. e.g. `showHints()`
+3. send keystrokes, with calling `showHints()`
+2. navigate to the web page, and send keystrokes. `powchrome.exe /url={link} /script=sample-demo.js`

 ### web crawler